Published on 22 November 2021

 While taking Trazodone, many factors say gaining extra weight by changes in the appetite, fat storage, and sedation lead to slowing the metabolism in the body.

-This drug has the effect to lead serotonin syndrome; The risk will be higher if you consume with a higher dosage than recommended and take drugs together with similar products to Trazodone.
+This drug leads to serotonin syndrome; The risk will be higher if you consume with a higher dosage than recommended and take medications with similar products to Trazodone.

 The drug is unsafe for people with heart disease, mental illness, pregnancy, or breastfeeding conditions.
 Consult with your doctor about your health before taking the medication.